 “Do you remember how they look?”
 Julia asked.
 “I always have a problem with that.”

 “Don't worry, they would spot us first.”
 And as I said that, our guides were cheerfully waving their hands at us.

-We then jumped back on the backs of the bikes and rode outside of the city to our first royal tomb.
-Riding in the back of a motorbike on a curvy road with wind in my face and tall hills hovering over the road in the distance, I became lost in the daydream of learning to ride a motorbike and riding across Vietnam from the tip of the North, all the way to the South.
+We then jumped on the backs of the bikes and rode outside of the city to our first royal tomb.
+Riding in the back of a motorbike on a curvy road with the wind in my face and tall hills hovering over the road in the distance, I became lost in the daydream of learning to ride a motorbike and riding across Vietnam from the tip of the North, all the way to the South.
 I glanced behind me to see Julia’s head turned sideways, gaping at the view from behind her guide.
 It was probably best to keep my motorcycle dreams to myself at this stage, considering it was our first day ever on a bike.